-We have entered the age of digital currency.
+We've entered the age of digital currency.
 Bitcoin has gone from relative obscurity to being a household name.
-In May, the coin smashed its way through the $2,000 barrier like an angry bull in a china shop.
+In December 2017, the coin smashed its way through the $19,000 barrier like an angry bull in a china shop.

 Bitcoin’s dominating presence tends to drown out its contenders.
-But there are actually quite a few digital currencies that investors should be paying attention to.
+But there are actually quite a few other digital currencies that investors should pay attention to, too.

-Out of these, a handful is poised for dynamic growth.
-We published this report to talk about one of the most promising: Litecoin.
+Of these, a handful is poised for dynamic growth.
+And we published this report to talk about one of the most promising: Litecoin.

-It became the third currency investors could purchase on popular digital currency exchange, Coinbase.
-And now, a hyped up digital currency public has some questions.
+Litecoin was the third currency that investors could purchase on popular digital currency exchange Coinbase.
+And now, a hyped-up digital currency public has some questions:

-Over the course of this report, we will answer those questions.
-It’s best to start at Litecoin’s humble beginnings...
+Over the course of this report, we answer those questions.
+And we start at Litecoin’s humble beginnings...

 In October 2013, former Google engineer Charles Lee introduced the world to a new altcoin: Litecoin.